 Widespread data skills are yet to exist across today’s workforce and very little encouragement or incentive is offered towards data-driven decision-making from a senior management level.

 In fact, data-driven decision-making scored lowest out of the three core areas measured by Qlik’s Data Literacy Index study.
-This highlights that, although companies may have data-literate employees across every department, it’s likely that they’re not turning data into actionable insights as effectively as they could.
+This highlights that, although companies may have data-literate employees across every department, it’s likely that they’re not turning unstructured data sets into actionable insights as effectively as they could.
 Only 8% of firms have made major changes in the way the data is used over the past five years (Qlik).

 Although, promisingly, companies are recognising the need for increased data literacy, with 63% of large businesses surveyed planning on increasing the number of data-literate employees.

 Only then can business processes be developed to work in harmony with powerful technologies, such as Qlik Sense, that will allow you to uncover the value that lies within your business’ data.
 Qlik utilises predictive analytics, powerful data visualisation and machine learning analytics techniques to take your BI operations to the next level.
 Qlik acts as your data warehouse, bringing together data from multiple disparate sources to uncover insights.

 Investing in training is also a must if you want to encourage and increase data literacy across your organisation, although this doesn’t have to come at a substantial outright cost to your business as there are tonnes of free resources and courses available via the Data Literacy Project and Qlik’s online classroom.
 Giving employees the opportunity to invest timeinto improving their skills will prove the most valuable investment in bolstering your corporate data literacy as a whole.